PeterPlucinski/peterplucinski.github.io/_posts/2018-02-03-setting-up-jwt-authentication-with-laravel-and-vue-part-1.md

 If you haven't already you will need to run `php artisan:migrate` to create the default users table which comes with Laravel.

 As a side note, I didn't need to update the `app.php` providers or aliases sections for the library to work with Laravel 5.5.

+### Testing token generation

+We can now test that token generation is working properly.
+To test I used Postman to send a POST request to `localhost:8000/api/auth/login` with a body made up of valid email and password.
+You will need to register a valid user before attempting this.
+I used Laravel's tinker to generate a new User instance in the database.

+### Setting up Laravel to function as an SPA (Single Page App)